Also known as:

 - Life-changing insight requires consistent, high-value thinking and reflection.

-- Solve problems by removing impediments.
-Like the World Wide Web did by removing distance or like fast food restaurants did by removing waiters.
+- Solve problems by removing impediments, as the World Wide Web did by removing distance or as fast-food restaurants did by removing waiters.

 - Laziness is a human trait and should be capitalized.